Coat of arms of Sydney: History

-From 1857 until 1908, the City of Sydney used variations on a design for the city seal by draughtsman M. de St Remy.
-This design, which was never officially granted, featured a shield with a rising sun, a common symbol in early Australian heraldry representing the growth of the new colony, and a ship, representing Sydney's maritime heritage.
-The sun was later replaced with a beehive, a traditional symbol of industry.
+From 1857 until 1908, the City of Sydney used variations on a design for the city seal by Monsieur de St Remy, a draughtsman in the City Surveyor's Department.
+This design, which was never officially granted, featured a shield with a rising sun, and a ship, representing Sydney's maritime heritage.
+The sun was later replaced with a beehive, a symbol of industry.
 Like later iterations of the arms, the design included an Aboriginal and a British sailor and the motto "I take but I surrender".

 In 1902, Sir Thomas Hughes became the first Lord Mayor of Sydney.
 Hughes suggested that the council commission a new coat of arms and submit a petition to the College of Arms in London.
 The new arms, designed by William Frederic Ward, drew on de St Remy's design, but also included elements from the arms of Viscount Sidney and Captain Cook.
 The final version, granted in 1908, also included the arms of Hughes himself.